Energy & Climate Change

 AAL’s carbon footprint is being reduced through various clean energy measures.

-Collaboration is occurring with tenants to employ green leases for ‘green’ infrastructure, such as the new Australian Federal Police facility which is rated to 4-star Green Star and 4.5-star NABERS.
+Collaboration is occurring with tenants to employ green leases for ‘green’ infrastructure, such as the upgraded Australian Quarantine Inspection Service building rated to 4.5-star NABERS and the new Australian Federal Police facility which is rated to 4-star Green Star and 4.5-star NABERS.